narenallam/OrderMatchingSystem/README.md

     *** No errors detected

-## 3) Well designed :
+## 3) Approach and Design:
      Refer Approach and Design

-## 5) Multithreaded : Managing concurrency (Multithreading)
+## 5) Managing concurrency (Multithreading)

-    Designed in multi-threaded way.
-    There are 3 main treads:
-        1. orderProcess - Boss thread, which controls remaining 2 threads.
-        2. matchingProcess - Wroker(Consumer) thread,  this is where the business logic goes.
-        3. readerWriterProcess - Worker(Producer) thread, this thread provides data feed for matchingProcess.

-        OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.
+     Refer Approach and Design

 ## 6) Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
-#### Near real-time :
+#### Near real-time:
-        This includes logging - running on single core
+        This includes logging - applivcation is running on a dual core, one core is for Producer one core is for Consumer.

         Time taken to process 1000000 orders : 4.25691 secs [random stocks]
             - The above latency can be reduced by parallelizing Time taken to process 1000001 orders : 4.20522 secs [single stock] -
             - The above latency can be reduced

-## 7) Usage of Data structures
+## 7) Usage of Data structures:

         used std::unordered_map
         std::vector